OpenLI-NZ/openli/README.md

 * libtcmalloc -- Debian / Ubuntu users can install the libgoogle-perftools-dev package.
 Optional, but highly recommended for performance reasons.

+* libuuid -- Debian / Ubuntu users can install the uuid-dev package.
+Required by all components.

 * RabbitMQ Server -- Debian/Ubuntu users can install the rabbitmq-server package.
 Optional for the collector, required for the mediator.